radek-sprta/mariner/README.md

 **Python package**

-You can easily install Mariner using pip:
+You can easily install Mariner using pip.
+This is the preferred method:

 `pip3 install mariner`